 The boats also had a NANCY infrared signaling system.
 It consisted of an incandescent light bulb inside an infrared glass dome filter mounted up on the mast.
 It is the black-looking hemisphere on the mast in the USCG Helo photo, above.
-We had an IR viewer (SAR-7 I recall) so we could see it, the naked eye could not.
+We had an IR Metascope viewer (SAR-7 I recall) so we could see it, the naked eye could not.
 The light was controlled by a box to the helmsman’s left on the bridge bulkhead, either continuous “on”, pulsating or keyable in morse code with a key depending upon where the function switch was set..

 Visual Signaling: In addition to the NANCY system, we had two 8″ signal lights mounted behind the bridge, port and starboard.
 They were the mechanical shutter type for sending morse code.
 They had different colored filters, including infrared and could be used as clear searchlights as well.
 Pretty effective, simple gear – it worked.
 The light(s) could be removed and our M-60 machine guns mounted in the pintle’s in their place.
 We also carried a limited Flag Bag, consisting of an Ensign, Jack, Golf (if you were the Guide in formation ops), a 21 Division pennant, Oscar (man overboard) and a Bravo flag for fueling, and gunnery ops.

-Fun Fact: One warm, moonless Saturday night at Zero-Dark-Thirty, we were idling along the beach, darken ship (looking for VC infiltrators).
+Fun Fact: One warm, moonless Saturday night at Zero-Dark-Thirty, we were idling along the beach, darken ship (looking for VC or Spetsnaz infiltrators).
 Intel had us off Lake Forest Illinois, the home of a fancy liberal arts college – there were probably plenty of enemy sympathizers in the area.
 Movement!
 The starlight scope detected much hanky-panky happening among the college students in the bushes along the beach.
 Until we hit them with the search lights and then hit the engines.
 Pandemonium!
 Now, more enemy sympathizers…

 Here is an ancient copy of the Underway Check Off list we posted – stuff you needed to do prior to takeoff.

-The Front Office: Above is a shot of the Bridge.
-Along the dashboard is the pelorus, underneath, left to right: Windshield wiper switch, Gyro-compass repeater, VRC-46 speaker, pit log (Knot-Ometer), C-1138 remote control for the VRC-46.
-On the panel, left to right: Helm (hydraulic steering), magnetic compass, engine RPM indicators, rudder-angle indicator, throttle/transmission levers, engine warning lights, fire detection warning lights, navigation lights switchboard, cease fire horn buttons for 4 main weapons, and LN-66 radar repeater.
 Along the vertical bulkhead are 2 weather tight H-169/U handset holders (HF and UHF usually patched to them) and a small door hiding the ARC-27 UHF radio control box.
 The sound powered phones were usually worn by the OOD but sometimes the helmsman depending upon the evolution.
 Off to the right out of the photo are the depth indicator, General Quarters and Collision Alarm switches.
-Behind the bridge crew are 2 weatherproof speakers for the radios (loud!).
-The Ray 50 VHF Marine Band radio was mounted behind the watertight door down to CIC but the door was kept open while underway.
-Photo: Tim Sammons

 Hull / Overall Design:

-The boats were 80 feet long with a 24 foot beam, 6 feet wider than the WWII Elco boats.
+The boats were 80 feet long with a 24 foot beam, 6 feet wider (but the same length) than the WWII Elco boats.
 This permitted the installation of more weapons, equipment and crew, and especially to contain ten 600 gallon diesel fuel tanks amidships.
 This was a “planning hull” and above about 25 knots or so, the entire sides from the chine to the rub rail and the entire transom were dry.
 Above 30 knots, the Bull Nose would drop and you were cooking.

-The bad news was that broad beam made operation is rough water pretty tough as it would not slice down through the waves like a narrower hull would.
+The bad news was that broad beam made operation in rough water pretty tough as it would not slice down through the waves like a narrower hull would.
 We came down so hard sometimes the shock would trip circuit breakers on the main switchboard OFF as the breaker handles kept going down but the boat didn’t.
 It was also tough on legs, knees and ankles at times.
 It wasn’t the North Atlantic but Lake Michigan had some very rough weather with big waves but since the fetch was relatively short, the wave period was fast (they were close together).

 The Great Lakes supposedly has the highest number of shipwrecks per square mile than any other body of water on earth – I believe it.
 Lake Michigan alone has over 3000 shipwrecks of substantial size plus innumerable smaller pleasure craft.
 The 730 foot Edmund Fitzgerald ore freighter encountered such weather in Lake Superior and disappeared and sank without a trace or even a distress call.

 Another Great Lakes hazard to navigation were “deadheads”.
 These were telephone poles or other large caliber wooden pilings that a zillion docks, quay walls and dolphin mooring posts were made of.
 During the winter ice-over, the ice would grab the poles and when the lake rose (due to a low-pressure weather system moving in), it took the piling up a few inches with it.
 After awhile they worked themselves out of the bottom and the ice dragged them off as it shifted around.

 The hulls were “plywood” just like the WWII boats.
 This is not the 4×8 sheets you get at Home Depot (although the deck and pilot house were made of laminated plywood).
 The hull was made of 2 layers of narrow mahogany planks, about 6″ wide each.
 The inner planks were about 45 degrees to the keel, the outer planks roughly parallel to the keel.
 The outer planks were about 1/2 thick, the inner planks somewhat thicker.
 There was a waterproof, resilient adhesive coating (not fiberglass as some have reported) between the plank layers and they were screwed to the frames, stringers and fish-plates with stainless steel wood screws.
 The WWII PT boats had over 400,000 wood screws holding them together.
-Our boast must have had at least that many.
+Our boats must have had at least that many.
 Very strong.

 I think the Frames were on 12 or 14″ centers.
 Light, flexible, strong, hard to build, easy to repair.
 PTF-17 had several combat-era bullet/shrapnel holes in the hull – the repairs can be seen inside covered with odd wood block patches glued and screwed to the inner planks at various places among the more regular fishplates.
 The outside holes were probably filled with Bondo or something.
 The hull planking was removed, replaced and repaired many times during overhaul at Subic during the war years.